ORU-BIOI/metagenomics-testproject/README.rst

     source source_snakemake.sh

-You can deactivate the environment again with:
+You can deactivate the environment again with the following command or by exiting the terminal window:

 .. code-block:: bash